 We had no one near us.
 In fact just metres from our front door we had a lovely sandy area with chairs to enjoy a sunset or a swim.
 Our cabin had a private solar shower and close by was an outhouse.

-What is there to do on the island?
+What is there to do on Grasshopper Island?

-You’ll be surprised at the number of things to do on the island, assuming you want to do more than curl up with a good book on the dock.
+You’ll be surprised at the number of things to do on Grasshopper Island, assuming you want to do more than curl up with a good book on the dock.

 The biggest draw for kids – and a lot of the adults are the farm animals.
-Last year there were a couple of alpacas, pigs, goats, bunnies and lots of hens so you could get fresh laid eggs.
+The year I visited there were a couple of alpacas, pigs, goats, bunnies, and lots of hens so you could get fresh laid eggs.

-A trail around the island allows opportunities to stretch your legs and find a private dock – some of which are accessed via a rope down a steep bank.
+A trail around Grasshopper Island allows opportunities to stretch your legs and find a private dock – some of which are accessed via a rope down a steep bank.

-Some other cool things to do on the island
+Some other cool things to do at Island Spirits

 Go swimming, fishing or kayaking with boats provided.
 Eat ice cream on Saturday.
 Get your photo taken in old bath tubs.
 Read the signs scattered around the island that attest to TJ’s sense of humour.